Particl-Community/academy/in-depth/indepth_privacy_tips.rst

 Marketplaces and other online services typically use that kind of data to figure out what you like, what product they think you would buy, how to optimize their services, and etc.

 It certainly can be useful, but it isn't all fine and dandy.
 The obsession marketplaces have with your browsing history and shopping habits not only constantly leads to data breaches, but also `intimate and straight up uncomfortable situations <https://www.forbes.com/sites/kashmirhill/2012/02/16/how-target-figured-out-a-teen-girl-was-pregnant-before-her-father-did/#74d645eb6668>`_.
-Remember, **online service providers tend to know more about you and the ones you love than you do yourself**.
+Remember, online service providers tend to know more about you and the ones you love than you do yourself.

-Particl hands you back your online privacy by making it impossible for anyone in the world to know your browsing history and shopping habits because **no identifiable data is being generated about you at all**.
+Particl hands you back your online privacy by making it impossible for anyone in the world to know your browsing history and shopping habits because no identifiable data is being generated about you at all.

 Transaction Data
 ^^^^^^^^^^^^^^^^